 Basking Ridge Campus

 The community service program encourages each student to share his or her time and resources with others.
 A myriad of projects, both individual and group-oriented, are offered throughout the year.
 It is, however, the responsibility of each student to plan his or her volunteer service.
+Students volunteer hours must be served at a nonprofit 501(c)3 organization.
+Students should check with Ms. Hartz if there is any question about the status of the of the organization.

 Every student is expected to complete 10 hours of service by May 1 of each academic year.
 A student may serve a maximum of three hours of service to the Pingry community and may serve all of the necessary 10 hours in summer volunteer work.
 Each student is also responsible for reporting his or her hours in the community service database.
 Satisfactory completion of community service hours will be recorded on the student's transcript.Special Note for Seniors